 Timing: 1-2 days

-With so much to explore driving Alberta, we think it’s time to hit the road!
+With some much to explore in Alberta, we think it's time to hit the road!